dante-lafranchi/cse15l-lab-reports/lab-report-1-week-1.md

 # Lab Report Week 1 - Remote Access and the Filesystem

 ## Step 1:
 I already had Visual Studio Code installed but I remember it being a pretty easy process.
-VS Code is free and there were many tutorials on youtube to help me learn about all about the different features in VS Code.
+VS Code is free and there were many tutorials on youtube to help me learn all about the different features in VS Code.
 ![Image](Screenshots/VSCode-home-page-SS.png)
 ![Image](Screenshots/New-VSCode-terminal-SS.png)